What are the needs?

 The EU provides humanitarian assistance to the Pacific region both in terms of disaster preparedness and emergency relief when major disasters strike.

-Following the prolonged anomalous weather pattern triggered by the strong El Niño phenomenon in Papua New Guinea, the Commission allocated last year over €1.2 million to enable its partner organisations to provide relief and build resilience amongst the most vulnerable families.
-As the dry spell continued into mid-2016, a further €2 million has been released to meet urgent food needs and restore livelihoods of affected populations.
+Following the prolonged anomalous weather pattern triggered by the strong El Niño phenomenon in Papua New Guinea, the Commission in 2015 allocated over €1.2 million to enable its partner organisations to provide relief and build resilience amongst the most vulnerable families.
+As the dry spell continued into mid-2016, a further €2 million were released to meet urgent food needs and restore livelihoods of affected populations.

 The European Commission's Directorate-General for European Civil Protection and Humanitarian Aid Operations (ECHO) also regularly responds to small or localised disasters in the Pacific region through its 'small scale response mechanism'.
 In April 2014, when floods displaced some 9 000 people in Solomon Island’s Guadalcanal province, home to the capital of Honiara, the EU provided funding for humanitarian operations.